vuejs-jp/handson-vue3/docs/create.md

   ?
 Add Vue Router for Single Page Application development? › No / Yes -> No ?
 Add Pinia for state management? › No / Yes -> No
   ?
 Add Vitest for Unit Testing? › No / Yes -> No
   ?
-Add Cypress for both Unit and End-to-End testing? › No / Yes -> No ?
+Add an End-to-End Testing Solution? › - Use arrow-keys.
+Return to submit.
+  ❯ No
+  Cypress
+  Nightwatch
+  Playwright
+  -> No
+  ?
 Add ESLint for code quality? › No / Yes -> No
   ```